-Given that this area has 2017 Comprehensive Plan Update, already been built out, it is suggested that the-Implemented as of 2025:
+Recommendations from the 2017 Comprehensive Plan Update, already Implemented as of 2025:

-The Estate Preservation Overlay District be is this area has been eliminated, and the current LO-C district in this area behas been rezoned to a new Estate Preservation District.
-The District should include includes the basic process that was followed in authorizing the development of the carriage homes and continued use of the Mansion for office use as well as other appropriate uses that are currently authorized by the zoning.
+• The Estate Preservation Overlay District is this area has been eliminated, and the current LO-C district has been rezoned to a new Estate Preservation District.
+The District includes the basic process that was followed in authorizing the development of the carriage homes and continued use of the Mansion for office use as well as other appropriate uses that are currently authorized by the zoning.